Henry Scrope, 3rd Baron Scrope of Masham: Marriages

-Scrope married, firstly, before 5 February 1398, Philippe Bryan (d.
+Scrope married, firstly, before 5 February 1398, Philippa Bryan (d.
 19 November 1406), the widow of Sir John Devereux (d.
 13 November 1396), and daughter and co-heiress of Guy de Bryan, 1st Baron Bryan.

 He married, secondly, by licence dated 6 September 1410, Lady Joan Holland (d.1434), the daughter of Thomas Holland, 2nd Earl of Kent, and Alice FitzAlan, and widow, firstly, of Edmund of Langley, 1st Duke of York, and, secondly, William Willoughby, 5th Lord Willoughby.
 Joan's paternal grandparents were Thomas Holland, 1st Earl of Kent, and Joan of Kent, mother of King Richard II by her second marriage to Edward the Black Prince.
 Joan's father was, thus, a half-brother of Richard II.

 Joan was the sister of Eleanor Holland, Countess of March, mother of Edmund Mortimer, 5th Earl of March, who was the focus of the Southampton Plot.

-After Scrope's death, Joan married, fourthly, Henry Bromflete, Baron Vescy.
+After Scrope's death, Joan married, fourthly, Sir Henry Bromflete, Baron Vessy.

 Scrope had no issue by either of his wives, and was succeeded by his brother, John Scrope, 4th Baron Scrope of Masham, who did not recover the forfeited Scrope lands until 1442.